kenhyj/Traceify/README.md

     - View map, locations, and infected numbers per location visited
     - Filter out by location or date
 *	What is some additional functionality you can add/remove based on time constraints?
-    - Symptom checker: Upon clicking radio buttons, the javascript or library package would calculate whether you would need to go to a clinic for check up or not.  we can decide next question according to user’s input instead of listing all possible symptoms.
+    - Symptom checker: Upon clicking radio buttons, the javascript or library package would calculate whether you would need to go to a clinic for check up or not. <br/>
+    We can decide next question according to user’s input instead of listing all possible symptoms. <br/>
-    Our first question can be ” are you experiencing severe breathing difficulties”, if the user answer yes, we should give suggestion about calling 811 or redirect to bc health website.
+    Our first question can be ” are you experiencing severe breathing difficulties”, if the user answer yes, we should give suggestion about calling 811 or redirect to bc health website.<br/>
     If not, we can continue questionnaires with other possible mild symptoms.
-And when they finish the checker process, we will give suggestion or redirect to certain page.
+And when they finish the checker process, we will give suggestion or redirect to certain page. <br/>
+    https://drive.google.com/file/d/1oiruC1mYAAFN7DtbwOGw02uMucLj5MDP/view?usp=sharing this is the visio online version of how we are going to direct people <br/>
+    https://bc.thrive.health/covid19/en example of symptom checker

 ###	 Project task requirements:
 Project Requirements: